FREE SHIPPING on orders of $85 or more

 In the 19th century, thousands of Irish left their English-occupied homeland for North America.
 Like most new world settlers, the Irish initially settled on the eastern shores of the continent but began to move westward with the promise of owning land.
 The height of this Irish migration came during the Great Potato Famine of the late 1840s.
 With apparently nothing to lose, Irish people left on ships bound for North America and Australia.
 Unfortunately a great many of these passengers lost their lives - the only thing many had left - to disease, starvation, and accidents during the long and dangerous journey.
 Those who did safely arrive in "the land of opportunities" were often used for the hard labor of building railroads, coal mines, bridges, and canals.
 The Irish were critical to the quick development of the infrastructure of the United States and Canada.
 Passenger and immigration lists indicate that members of the Bloomer family came to North America quite early:

-Bloomer Settlers in the United States in the 18th Century
+Bloomer Settlers in United States in the 18th Century

-Bloomer Settlers in the United States in the 19th Century
+Bloomer Settlers in United States in the 19th Century

 The Bloomer Family Crest was acquired from the Houseofnames.com archives.
 The Bloomer Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.